NivMalka/Genarating-Music-B/README.md

 ## Virtual Environment Setup
 Create and activate a virtual environment to isolate dependencies: python3.11 -m venv myenv source myenv/bin/activate

 ---

+## To run the server (server.py), ensure that Flask is installed.
+You can install it by running:
+pip install flask

 ## Python Package Dependencies
 Install the following packages: